-Students are responsible for the safety of their class work and assignments over the course of the semester.
-Work lost or stolen cannot be used as an excuse for late or missing work.
+Students are responsible for the frequent and methodical back-up of their class work over the course of the semester.
+Data loss from a lost, fried and/or stolen hard drive cannot be used as an excuse for late or missing work.
+Students are responsible for re-creation of any required files that go lost or missing.
+Back up your work weekly.